How to use this guide

 Click here for our COVID-19 resources and information for workers.

-Please note: The purpose of this Know Your Rights Guide is to help you understand your rights and options if you are experiencing sexual harassment at work.
-This guide is not legal advice.
-Laws and legal rules frequently change and can be interpreted in different ways, so Equal Rights Advocates cannot guarantee that all of the information in this Guide is accurate as it applies to your situation.
+The purpose of this Know Your Rights Guide is to help you understand your rights and options if you have experienced sexual harassment or sexual assault at work.
+This guide is not official legal advice.
+Laws frequently change and can be interpreted in different ways, so we cannot guarantee that all of the information in this Guide is accurate as it applies to your specific situation.

 Workplace sexual harassment takes many different forms.
 It can come from a coworker, a supervisor, or a customer or client, and ranges from unwanted touching, inappropriate comments or jokes, or someone promising you a promotion in exchange for sexual favors.